 Forming a limited company may be a consideration if the limitation of liability is important, but it should be noted that banks and other creditors often require personal guarantees from directors for company borrowings.

 Funds retained by the company can be used to buy equipment or to provide for pensions – both of which can be eligible for tax relief.
-They could be used to fund dividends when profits are scarce (spreading income into years when you might be liable to a lower rate of income tax) or capitalised and potentially taxed at 10% and/or 20% on a liquidation or sale.

 Increasing your net income as an owner-director